nno/burstiDAtor/doc/source/faq.rst

 ======================================

 - Why is the program called 'burstiDAtor'?
-    + It is a reference to the character 'Trogdor the Burninator' in the Homestar Runner series.
+    + It is a reference to 'Trogdor the Burninator', a character in the Homestar Runner series.
 The capitalization of 'DA' refers to dopamine, a neurotransmitter released by cells of which the neural burst response profiles can be analyzed using burstiDAtor.

-      Earlier versions were named 'Vucmoore the bustiDAtor', which rhymed better with the full name of Trogdor.
+      Earlier versions were named 'Vucmoore the burstiDAtor', which rhymes better with Trogdor's full name.
 For reasons of simplicity, amongst other things, it was shortened to its current name.

 .. _`burst_detection`: